Loebl-Komlos-Sos Conjecture: dense case: Outline of the proof

 In the remainder of the overview, we explain in more detail the proof of the part using the Regularity Lemma, as well as the part when $G$ is in the Extremal configuration.

-\paragraph{The Regularity Lemma Part.} Before applying the Regularity Lemma itself, we first resolve two simple cases.
-The first one is when $Q$ is close to a bipartite graph with one of its color-classes being the large vertices (see Proposition~\ref{prop_SCHolds}).
-The second case (see Proposition~\ref{prop:UnbalancedCase}) is when the tree $T$ is locally unbalanced (see definition on page~\pageref{p.:def-unbalanced}).
-In both cases an easy argument shows that $T\subset G$.
+\paragraph{The Regularity Lemma Part.} Before applying the Regularity Lemma,(9) we first resolve two simple cases.
+The first one is when $Q$ is close to a bipartite graph with one of its color classes being the large vertices (see Lemma~\ref{prop_SCHolds}).
+The second case (see Lemma~\ref{prop:UnbalancedCase}) is when the tree $T$ is locally unbalanced (see the definition on page~\pageref{p.:def-unbalanced}).
+In both cases easy arguments show that $T\subset G$.

-We apply the Regularity Lemma to the graph $G$ and obtain a cluster graph $\mathbf{G}$.
-We apply a Tutte-type proposition (Proposition~\ref{prop_TutteType}) to the subgraph induced by clusters in $Q$, which guarantees the existence of one of two certain matching structures in $\mathbf{G}$.
-Both expose a matching $M$ in the cluster graph, and two clusters $A$ and $B$ that are adjacent in $\mathbf{G}$ and that have high average degree to the matching $M$.
+In other cases we(10) use the Regularity Lemma on the graph $G$ and obtain a cluster graph $\mathbf{G}$.
+We apply a matching lemma (Lemma~\ref{prop_TutteType}) to the subgraph induced by the clusters in $Q$.
+This lemma guarantees the existence of one of two certain matching structures in $\mathbf{G}$.
+Each of these structures exposes a matching $M$ in the cluster graph, and two clusters $A$ and $B$ that are adjacent in $\mathbf{G}$ and that have high average degree to the matching $M$.
 These structures are called Case~I and Case~II.
-The principle of the embedding is to use the edges of $M$ to embed parts of the tree in them, and use the clusters $A$ and $B$ to connect these parts.
+The principle of the embedding is to use the edges of $M$ to embed parts of the tree~$T$ in them, and use the clusters $A$ and $B$ to connect these parts.

-\paragraph{The Extremal Case Configuration.} In the Extremal case we are given disjoint sets $V_1,\ldots,V_i\subset V(G)$ such that each of them has size approximately $k$, contains at least nearly $k/2$ large vertices, and each set $V_j$ is almost isolated from the rest of the graph.
+\paragraph{The Extremal Case Configuration.} In the Extremal case we are given disjoint sets $V_1,\ldots,V_i\subset V(G)$ such that each of them has size approximately $k$, contains at least nearly $\tfrac{k}{2}$ large vertices, and each set $V_j$ is almost isolated from the rest of the graph.

-If the sets $V_1,\ldots,V_i$ exhaust the whole graph $G$, we are able to show $T\subset G$.
-We find a set $V_{i_0}$ so that most of $T$ can be mapped to $V_{i_0}$.
-We may need to use the few edges that interconnect distinct sets $V_j$ to distribute parts of the tree $T$ outside $V_{i_0}$.
+If the sets $V_1,\ldots,V_i$ exhaust the whole graph $G$, we are able to show $T\subset G$ as follows.
+We find a set $V_{i_0}$ so that most of $T$ can be embedded in $V_{i_0}$.
+We may need to use a(11) few edges that connect distinct sets $V_j$ and embed some part of $T$(12) outside $V_{i_0}$.
 The way of finding these ``bridges'' depends on the structure of the tree $T$.